Yacoub-Abulubad/Fraud-Detection/README.md

 # Fraud-Detection
-Fraudulent survey patters using autoencoders.
+Detection of fraudulent survey patters using autoencoders.

 This was an internship assessment project that I was required to do, I have developed my skill using unsupervised learning with this project and had to expand my knowledge on autoencoders and houw they work.

+UPDATE: In my defence this was one of the first "great" tasks I had and back then I was not that well structured and did not know OOP.